saint3ternal/Hotel-Management-System/README.md

-# The Verandah — Hotel Management System
+# Mombasa Raha Dishes. — Hotel Management System

 A hotel guest-dining system: customers register and log in (validated against MySQL on every attempt), browse a digital menu, view full details of a